CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/sso/sso.md

 :::

-See [Appendix A: Configuring an Okta Application for CodeTogether Authorization](#appendix-a), for additional details.
+We have guides for creating Apps in [Okta](okta.md) and [Azure](azure.md) for CodeTogether Authorization.
 The configuration process will be similar in all SSO providers.

 ### Example Identity Provider Configurations